Quantum-Classical Hybrid Computation of Electron Transfer in a Cryptochrome Protein via VQE-PDFT and Multiscale Modeling: Results

 For this validation study, we performed calculations using three different methods: the empirical HEA, ROUCCSD, and full configuration interaction (FCI), each applied to the active space within the CASCI framework.
 The comparative results are presented in Table \ref{tab:hea}.

-The results demonstrate that the proposed empirical HEA circuits achieve high accuracy with energy differences typically ranging from 10\textsuperscript{-4} to 10\textsuperscript{-3} Hartree with respect to the FCI's results.
+The results demonstrate that the proposed empirical HEA circuits achieve accuracy of energy differences typically ranging from 10\textsuperscript{-4} to 10\textsuperscript{-3} Hartree with respect to the FCI's results.
 Moreover, ROUCCSD energies match FCI values within excellent precision (at least $<10^{-4}$ Hartree).
+We note that this near identity between ROUCCSD and FCI may arise from the compact (3e,3o) and (4e,3o) active spaces adopted in this validation, and should not be interpreted as a general property of ROUCCSD for larger multiconfigurational active spaces, where it remains an approximate high-level reference to FCI.

+Also in Table \ref{tab:hea}, one may observe the slightly smaller HEA-FCI deviations for the open-shell cases (rows 1, 3, 5, and 7), compared to closed-shell's results.
+This is consistent with our deliberate circuit design: to accommodate the more complex open-shell configurations, OHEA is constructed with a modestly larger depth and more variational parameters than CHEA (depth 6 vs 4, and 5 vs 2 parameters; Fig. \ref{fig:hea}).
+At the same time, the empirical HEA circuits are intentionally constrained to a fixed shallow depth and a small number of variational parameters to prioritize NISQ feasibility.
+Therefore, the residual HEA-FCI discrepancies in Table \ref{tab:hea} mainly reflect this resource-oriented ansatz choice rather than an intrinsic limitation of the general HEA framework.

-This validation confirms that our HEA circuits maintain sufficient expressibility for accurate biological electron transfer calculations while offering substantial quantum resource savings.
+Overall, this validation confirms that our HEA circuits maintain sufficient expressibility for the active space of current electron transfer system while offering notable quantum resource savings.